 Baphomet (Church of Satan)

 This "Sigil of Baphomet" has been the official, copyrighted symbol of The Church of Satan for more than half a century.
 It is offered here through Rabid Crow by special arrangement.
-This modern contemporary official version is a refined rendition based on older, historical precedents such as the "old style" sigil shown below.
+I obtained the highest resolution version directly from the source and made a number of repairs even to that so that the version offered here is, I am certain, the finest and most meticulous anywhere on Earth.
+This modern contemporary official version has deep historical roots.
+It is a refined rendition based on older, historical precedents such as the "old style" sigil shown below.
 But it is this particular design that practitioners of Modern Satanism actually wear and use in their ritual practice of Satanic magic and which serves as the official symbol of the formal religion.